 PER MATHISEN (aka The Bass Viking) is a crossover musician who plays a mix of acoustic and electric power jazz.If you have had the chance to listen to this incredible bassist live, referring to him as one of the best bassists in Europe (if not the world) is not pretentious, but on objective and unbiased fact.
 He is often referred to as Norway’s answer to Jaco Pastorius on electric bass and Niels Henning Ørsted Pedersen on acoustic upright bass.

-Mathisen released 10 highly acclaimed studio albums as a lead, composer and producer and music critics find his performance, as well as composing, to take a fair part at the very top of today’s European jazz scene.
+Mathisen released 17 highly acclaimed studio albums as a lead, co-lead, composer, producer and music critics find his performance, as well as composing, to take a fair part at the very top of today’s European jazz scene.
 He also recorded 41 album as a sideman or an orchestra member.

 Known as the “Norwegian Bass Viking” (for good reason as this album shows), Per Mathisen insists that the members of this trio embody the Zawinul philosophy in every moment they’re playing.
 The result is a highly-charged power trio record that’s constantly adventurous and powerful enough to shake the house down.
 Through Sounds of 3 they may stick to changes or hit fills in unison from time to time, but never lose that spirit of unpredictability and stretching the parameters of what they’re doing.
 Geno Thackara on “Sounds of 3” album, All About Jazz (August 2016)